 Finance companies handle acquisitions within a certain target price range.
 For example, our target range is $500,000 to $5,000,000.
 Most finance companies won't engage in a transaction outside their range, regardless of its attractiveness.

 Buyers should always be looking for potential red flags in their acquisition.
-Handling problems early on can save you a lot of time and avoid wasted efforts.
+Handling problems early on can save you a lot of time and avoid wasted efforts during due diligence.
 Here are five common red flags that affect plumbing contractor acquisitions.
 Note that the list is not all-inclusive.

 a) Seller cannot provide reliable financial records